Foreign Exchange Guide to Australia

 Australian dollar (AUD) in the markets

-A lower AUD will please exporters and those at Australia’s central bank.
-Recent RBA statements have said that the currency’s appreciation in 2017 will “contribute to subdued price pressures in the economy” and will weigh on the “outlook for output and employment.”
+Among those who will be happy with further declines in the Aussie’s value are Australian exporters and those at Australia’s central bank.
+In 2017, RBA statements regularly complained that AUD appreciation was contributing to “subdued price pressures in the economy” and was weighing on the “outlook for output and employment.”

 There are no limits on the amount of currency that can be brought in or out of Australia, but travellers must declare hard currency equivalent to AUD10,000 or higher.
 Australia is not usually considered a budget destination, in fact Sydney and Melbourne are consistently ranked as two of the world’s most expensive cities but if you’re careful with your spending it’s still possible to make your money go a long way, especially when the Australian Dollar is weaker.

 Most nationalities will need to get a visa before you travel.
 Beware of scam adverts claiming to help you extend a working holiday visa.
 Several British nationals have had their visas cancelled as a result.